o-g-sus/JUCE-HEAVY/README.md

 ## How does it work?
 In 'ParamIds.h' you have to double the Hashs/Parameters generate by the Heavy Compiler to connect them to APVTS.
 In the case of this demo the Parameters are in the Heavy_Simple_OSC.h file.
-This Project uses the generic editor by default, but if you cange to HeavyTutorialAudioProcessorEditor in HeavyTutorialAudioProcessor::createEditor() you can star with designing your own GUI.
+This Project uses the generic editor by default, but if you cange to HeavyTutorialAudioProcessorEditor in HeavyTutorialAudioProcessor::createEditor() you can start with designing your own GUI.

 ## Why would I do this?